-- Knowledge of the loading processes, and specific form of the transportation connections. - Knowledge of the goods preparation processes and technologies. - Knowledge of the storage technologies. - Knowledge of the packet goods based warehousing systems. - Knowledge of the system sizing methodologies. - Knowledge of order picking methods, aspects of choosing optimal order picking method.

-Can design warehousing systems application by the above mentioned knowledge and the additional professional knowledge.

-Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors.

-Takes responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.
+- Knowledge of the loading processes, and specific form of the transportation connections. - Knowledge of the goods preparation processes and technologies. - Knowledge of the storage technologies. - Knowledge of the packet goods based warehousing systems. - Knowledge of the system sizing methodologies. - Knowledge of order picking methods, aspects of choosing optimal order picking method. - b) skills: - Can design warehousing systems application by the above mentioned knowledge and the additional professional knowledge. - c) attitude: - Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors. - d) autonomy and responsibility: - Takes responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.